This banana pancakes recipe is simple, flavorful and quite possibly the perfect start to your morning!

 - 2 cups unsweetened almond milk

-- 1/2 teaspoon ground cinnamon
+- 1/2 tsp. ground cinnamon

-- 2 teaspoons baking powder
+- 2 tsp. baking powder

-- In a large mixing bowl, whisk all ingredients together until you have a smooth, slightly thin batter.
+In a large mixing bowl, whisk all ingredients together until you have a smooth, slightly thin batter.

-- Using a non-stick pan, use a small amount of oil (I use an oil sprayer) to coat the pan.
-This is more for browning the pancakes then anything.
+Using a non-stick pan, use a small amount of oil (I use an oil sprayer) to coat the pan.
+This is more for browning the pancakes than anything.
 So you really do not need much.
 The pancakes will end up being browner than a normal pancake due to the banana.

-- Pour the batter into the pan, but keep the heat somewhere between low and medium.
+Pour the batter into the pan, but keep the heat somewhere between low and medium.
 This won't cook properly on high heat.
 They take a little longer to cook, but they are totally worth it.

 Serve with maple syrup or peanut butter, or just plain banana slices and a side of scrambled eggs!